/ seo-glossary / What Is Engagement Rate? SEO Glossary

 GA4 evaluates every session against three criteria:

 If any one of these conditions is true, the session is "engaged."
-All engaged sessions are summed up and divided by total sessions to produce your engagement rate.
+All engaged sessions are summed and divided by total sessions to produce your engagement rate.

 This metric appears throughout GA4, including in the acquisition reports, engagement reports, and landing page reports.
 You can filter and segment it by source, medium, campaign, page, device, country, and more.